 Halloween is just around the corner, but if you hurry you can still make this DIY Don’t Let the Pigeon Drive the Bus Halloween Costume just in time for trick or treating.
 Most of the materials can be found on Amazon, Walmart, and Dollar Tree.

 Originally, my 4 year old had decided, about 4 months ago, that he wanted to be a garbage truck driver (conveniently the same thing he wants to be when he grows up) for Halloween, and I thought I had it made in the shade when I found a Waste Management costume on Amazon.
 It was perfect because it involved no painting, cutting, sewing, or frantic last-minute Goodwill hunting (no pun intended)!

-Then my little child with a mind of his own decided to call an audible with the costume literally in my cart just seconds before clicking “place your order”!
+Then my little child with a mind of his own, decided to call an audible with the costume literally in my cart just seconds before clicking “place your order”!
 Thankfully I didn’t click.
 Instead, he decided he wanted to be the Pigeon from one of his favorite book series’ Don’t Let the Pigeon Drive the Bus by Mo Willems.
 At first, I thought I’ll just do a quick Amazon search for this very specific costume.
 But, no results.
-There are no pre-made, ready to order Pigeon costumes anywhere accept Etsy for $100!
+There are no pre-made, ready-to-order Pigeon costumes anywhere except Etsy for $100!
 No thanks.